-Example of a very simple model (too simple)
+From Discrete to Continuous: an example of a very simple model (too simple)

 Use computer to create models of stock price movements.
 What model?
 How complicated is "enough"?

 Start really simple: Suppose the price were 100 today, and then each day thereafter it rises/falls by 10 basis points.
 What is the distribution of possible stock prices, after a year (250 trading days)?